Apparel certifications OEKO-TEX GOTS bluesign for sustainable clothing brands

 bluesign is a certification specifically relevant to the synthetic/performance fabric market — polyester, nylon, and blended technical fabrics used in activewear and outdoor gear.

-• Consumer safety — the finished fabric is safe for direct skin contact
+• Consumer safety and the finished fabric is safe for direct skin contact

 • Health and safety for production workers